felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 Throughout the pandemic the US issued an economic relief totalling 4 TUSD in an assortment of loans, grants and tax breaks.
 That sums to about 20% of their 2020 GDP.

-If, `Government Budget = Taxes - Costs`, what does this non-trivial deficit mean and how should it influence my economic choices?
+If `Government Budget = Taxes - Costs`, what does this non-trivial deficit mean and how should it influence my economic choices?

-I don't have a mental model on monetary intervention.
-Although one thing is clear; eventually we pay for everything (other than the gifts of nature).
+I don't have a mental model on monetary intervention although one thing is clear, we pay for everything other than the gifts of nature.

-To rationalize intervention, I turned my eye to those who argue against it; the Austrian Economists.
+To rationalize intervention, I turned my eye to those who argue against it -- the Austrian Economists.

-Because I find introductionary books a good way to gauge my interest and time commitment, I picked **The Dao of Capital: Austrian Investing in a Distorted World**.
+Introductory books a good way to gauge my interest and time commitment, so I picked **The Dao of Capital: Austrian Investing in a Distorted World**.

 The following ara a few ideas I found interesting from the book although note, these are broad market observations from an Austrian perspective and not necesarily an answer to the intervention question.